jimratliff/GenoMac-shared/resources/docs_to_display_to_user/accessibility_permissions_how_to_configure.md

 The terminal app failed that test, meaning that the terminal app does *not* have Accessibility permissions.

 It is important that the terminal app have Accessibility permissions.
 This is your opportunity to make that happen.
-(Apple doesn’t allow GenoMac-system to do this automatically.
+(Apple doesn’t allow Project GenoMac to do this automatically.
 You need to take a step *manually*.)

 ## Look for an opened Settings panel: Privacy & Security » Accessibility
 - ❑ Find the already opened Settings panel: Privacy & Security » Accessibility.